lawrence143/kubernetes-ecosystem-book/11-backup_and_restore.md

 * A server containing Customr-Rsource-Definitions(CRD's) that runs on the server.
 * A command-line client that runs locally.

 Ark can run in clusters on a cloud or on-prem clusters.
 It supports many storage providers for backups and snapshot operations.
-After adding a plugin system in version 0.6.0, users can create their won plugins to add further complexity and logic in order to be compatible with additional backups and volume storage platforms without modifying the Ark codebase.
+After adding a plugin system in version 0.6.0, users can create their own plugins to add further complexity and logic in order to be compatible with additional backups and volume storage platforms without modifying the Ark codebase.

 Below are the Storage Providers supported by Ark officially.